status-im/specs/docs/stable/10-waku-mailserver.md

 ### Receiving historic messages

-Historic messages MUST be sent to a peer as a packet with a P2P Message code (`0x7f`) followed by an array of Whisper envelopes.
-It is incompatible with the original Whisper spec (EIP-627) because it allows only a single envelope, however, an array of envelopes is much more performant.
-In order to stay compatible with EIP-627, a peer receiving historic message MUST handle both cases.
+Historic messages MUST be sent to a peer as a packet with a P2P Message code (`0x7f`) followed by an array of Waku envelopes.

 In order to receive historic messages from a mailserver, a node MUST trust the selected mailserver, that is allow to receive packets with the P2P Message code.
 By default, such packets are discarded.

-Received envelopes MUST be passed through the Whisper envelope pipelines so that they are picked up by registered filters and passed to subscribers.
+Received envelopes MUST be passed through the Waku envelope pipelines so that they are picked up by registered filters and passed to subscribers.

-For a requester, to know that all messages have been sent by mailserver, it SHOULD handle P2P Request Complete code (`0x7d`).
+For a requester, to know that all messages have been sent by a mailserver, it SHOULD handle P2P Request Complete code (`0x7d`).
 This code is followed by the following parameters:

 ```
 [ RequestID, LastEnvelopeHash, Cursor ]